pyladiesams/data-pipelines-with-dbtcore-snowflake-sep2025/workshop/workshop_setup.md

 ## Step 1.
 Create a trial account with Snowflake

  - Go to the [Snowflake sign up page](https://signup.snowflake.com/) to create a trial account.
 The trial account is **valid for 30 days** and includes $400 worth of free usage.
-You new accoutn should have the follwoign settings:
+You new account should have the following settings:
     - Snowflake edition: Standard
     - Cloud provider: any cloud provider will work for this workshop
     - Region: any siutable region based on your location